ro-double-b/RPFantasyDR_S9/open-items.md

 [ ] update selection to display 'update choice', if already submitted!
 [ ] have chosen queens apear in box after selected
 [ ] have access to select stuff on mobile
+[ ] test to make sure selection css property is update when logged in

 === > SUNDAY